omerkara/omer-kara-personal/content/research/07-institutions-agricultural-productivity/index.markdown

 ## Details
 Details coming soon.

-"The Effect of Quality of Institutions on Agricultural Productivity"
+"The Effect of the Quality of Institutions on Agricultural Productivity"